angadsinghsandhu/Notes/University/Johns Hopkins/Sem 1/NLP/Week 3/ReadMe.md

 ![Parsing](imgs/parsing.png)

-Where Programming Laguages are easy to parse and Natural Language is hard to parse as there are no set grammar rules, no scope or precidence and lots of overloading.
+Where Programming Laguages are easy to parse (and in linear time) Programming Languages can be parsed in linear time from left to right. eg: some parsing techniques like LR parsing, SLR parsing.
+Natural Language is hard to parse as there are no set grammar rules, no parenthesis, no scope or precidence and lots of overloading.some of the issues in paring language are:

+- No parenthesis to indicate precedence
+- **Overloading** is an issue, where a symbol can mean different things (eg: Bet).
+- Not knowing grammar in advance (grammar keeps evolving)
+- CFG is not best formalism.

+First we pars into syntax tree and then then parse semantics.

+### Parsing Problem

+We send our test sentences into into parsers and compare to our test sentences to score our parser.
+Scoring techniques:

+- **Exact Match**: 1 or 0
+- **Partial Credit**: Looking into what got attached to wrong things

+Modern parser are pretty good, some of their applications are:

+- Parsing sentence + Parts of Speech (POS) using some probabalistic model.
+- Processing Downstream Tasks

 ### Ambiguity